Home

 2. Domperidone - After a lot of research I theorised in 2001 that the use of Domperidone might help to induce lactation in transwomen.
 This article was almost certainly the first published in any media to suggest that.
 It caused some debate on boards but was ignored by the medical profession.
 Seventeen years later I was amused to read that a US clinic was claiming to have made a major medical advance by using Domperidone to stimulate lactation in a transwoman!

-3. Nomenclature - Since c.2010 LGBTQ+ activists in the UK have been advocating with increasing success the use of terms such as 'birthing parent' rather than 'mother', 'chest feeding' rather than 'breastfeeding', and 'human milk' or 'chest milk' rather than 'breast milk'.
+3. Nomenclature - Since c.2010 LGBTQ+ activists in the UK have been advocating with increasing success the use of terms such as 'birthing parent' rather than 'mother', 'chestfeeding' rather than 'breastfeeding', and 'human milk' or 'chest milk' rather than 'breast milk'.
 The article uses the traditional terms, which apparently may now cause offence.

 An advertising shot of a woman using a breast pump - with no obvious success.
+The smile soon fades due to boredom.

 Introduction

 The primary purpose of the female human breast is to provide sustenance and nourishment to a baby, with a secondary purpose of attracting a high-quality mate to father the child.
-While almost all transsexual women focus on the later and proudly regard their breasts as an important sign of their femininity and womanhood, few really consider their primary biological purpose.

-In 2005 an English newspaper published a story about a young woman breastfeeding her baby in a restaurant, she was asked to leave and wasn't at all happy about that.
+However, in 2005 an English newspaper published a story about a young woman breastfeeding her baby in a restaurant, she was asked to leave and wasn't at all happy about that.
 Not really headline material, but readers then discovered that the woman in question was a male-to-female transsexual.
 As a 'husband', she had begun female hormone treatment at about the same time as his/her wife had become pregnant.
 After the baby's birth, the transwoman had acupuncture to help kick-in her own milk production and was sharing nursing duties with her former wife.

 30-year old Mika Minio-Paluello breastfeeding her baby